What Is Health Economics and Why Is It Important?

 Health economics is the examination of how to make health care more equitable, accessible, and affordable for all.
 Here’s what exactly that means and why it matters.

 Health economics is an applied field of study that examines and finds systems-based solutions to make health care more equitable, accessible, and affordable for all.
-Health economists seek to understand the role stakeholders, such as health care providers, patients, government agencies, and public organizations, play in health care spending.
+Health economists seek to understand the role that stakeholders (such as healthcare providers, patients, private insurance companies, government agencies, corporations, and public organisations) play in healthcare spending.

 Health economists are curious about what affects health outcomes.
 In their research, they’ll ask questions like: